pratapladhani/mcs-labs/labs/ask-me-anything/README.md

 11. In the **Instructions**, just below **UploadedNotes**, paste:

   ```
-  Using the content of the uploaded document, populate the following Adaptive Card with:
+  Using the content of the uploaded document, populate the following JSON record (for the schema, only string properties, no arrays, except for Data and time) with:
   - Title of the meeting
   - Description/summary
   - Date and time